FAForever/wiki-pages/Play/Learning/Adjacency-Bonus.md

 ### <img src="/images/learning/adjacency/energy_icon.png" width="30" /> Energy

 The percentage discount value depends on how much of the structure in question is surrounded by Power Generators; as structures can be of different sizes, different numbers of Power Generators fit around them.
 This means that a factory that is 50% surrounded by 8 T1 Power Generators will receive the same bonus as a radar surrounded by 2 T1 Power Generators - 12.5% for both.

-In this table, the discount percentages are shown for a **fully surrounded** structure.
+In this table, the discount percentages are shown for a **fully surrounded** structure:

 | Energy Producing Structures 	| Discount Percentage 	| Typical Discount value 	| Comments 	|
 |---	|---	|---	|---	|